-What is now the quire of Merton Chapel was begun in the late 1280s, as part of the church of St Mary and St John.
-It was built to replace the parish church of St John the Baptist which stood on the site now occupied by the north wing of Mob Quad.
+What is now the quire of Merton Chapel was begun in the late 1280s, as part of the Church of St Mary & St John.
+It was built to replace the Parish Church of St John the Baptist which stood on the site now occupied by the north wing of Mob Quad.
 The transepts (what is now the Ante-Chapel) were added in the 14th and early 15th centuries, and the tower was completed in 1450.
-To this day, the chapel contains one of the finest pre-Reformation lecterns surviving in England, originally given to College in 1504.
+To this day, the Chapel contains one of the finest pre-Reformation lecterns surviving in England, originally given to College in 1504.
 A screen by Christopher Wren was added in 1673.
-Edward Blore, William Butterfield and Sir Gilbert Scott contributed to its restoration during the Gothic revival of the 19th century.
+Edward Blore, William Butterfield, and Sir Gilbert Scott contributed to its restoration during the Gothic revival of the 19th century.

-Merton College was originally founded for twenty fellows, with undergraduates being formally admitted in the early 1380s.
-It was then that John Wyliot, a former fellow and subwarden, endowed a number of scholarships known at Merton as postmasterships.
+Merton College was originally founded for 20 fellows, with undergraduates being formally admitted in the early 1380s.
+It was then that John Wyliot, a former Fellow and Sub-Warden, endowed a number of scholarships known at Merton as Postmasterships.
 Over the centuries, many eminent scholars and cultural leaders have called Merton home.
 They include four Nobel Prize winners, the mathematician who solved Fermat’s Last Theorem, the physician who discovered the circulation of blood, and the founder of the Bodleian Library.